-How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments not cause significant harm to any sustainable investment objective?

 All investments were assessed for adverse impacts as part of the do-no-significant-harm (DNSH) process.
 The conclusion of no significant harm was based on adverse impacts being either below certain thresholds, or considered insignificant based on other evaluation process.